daneeq/blindspot-test/README.md

 In main(), define the input filenames, the learning rate and number of epochs.
 A simple perceptron algorithm splits the input data into training and cross-validation parts in a 4:1 ratio, trains a vector of weights and returns them.
 It then validates the weights on the cross-validation set, printing the error rate as a percentage.
 Finally, it shows a scatter plot of the 2D input data together with a classification line.

 Non-linear separation is possible after switching on the quadratic boolean variable in main().
-It transforms the 2D coordinates to a linearised 5-variable space and thus allows for quadratic solutions with the same perceptron algorithm.
+It transforms the 2D coordinates to a linearised 5-variable space (x, y, x^2, xy, y^2) and thus allows for quadratic solutions with the same perceptron algorithm.
 The decision boundaries are visualised analogically to the linear case.